 - 5. Client subscription to the multicast group.
 We are assuming to use the existing IP multicast protocols, such as IGMP for client-router communication, and DVMRP and MOSPF between routers [17].
-We assume the server and the session clients to be in the same routing domain, for reasons given in the next section.
 IP multicast requires each client to join a multicast group specifying the group IP address.
 In our approach, the sender informs each client of the IP addresses of the multicast groups which it should subscribe.
-On receiving the multicast group address, the client performs the corresponding subscription. - Data transmission and feedback.
+On receiving the multicast group address, the client performs the corresponding subscription. - 6.
+Data transmission and feedback.
 The server multicasts the video stream of the highest quality to requesting clients and active nodes which filter it to get the lower quality streams.